If you have an urgent problem please telephone the surgery as soon as possible. Advice and information can also be obtained from:

 The Urgent Care Centre

-The Urgent Care Centre is located in Nottingham on London Road (next to the BBC) and all details of opening times and services they offer are on: https://www.nottinghamcitycare.nhs.uk/find-a-service/urgent-care-centre/
+The Urgent Care Centre is located in Nottingham on London Road (next to the BBC) and all details of opening times and services they offer are available here.

-On 4 February 2019, NHS England will launch a Help Us Help You ‘Pharmacy Advice’ campaign, which will position pharmacies as the first place to go to for advice on minor health concerns, such as coughs, colds, tummy troubles and aches and pains.
+On 4 February 2019, NHS England launched a Help Us Help You ‘Pharmacy Advice’ campaign, which positions pharmacies as the first place to go to for advice on minor health concerns, such as coughs, colds, tummy troubles and aches and pains.

-If the problem is less urgent than a 999 call.
-You can call NHS 111.
+If the problem is less urgent than a 999 call, you can call NHS 111 where trained nurses can give advice.
 This is a free of charge service to anyone living in the Nottingham city area.

 Accident and Emergency / 999